About tualatin valley academy handbells

 It all started when…

 In 1996 Jason Wells started a handbell choir at Tualatin Valley Academy in Hillsboro, Oregon.
-Through his talented leadership, that choir grew into Ring of Fire, an acclaimed handbell choir that was made up of 7th-10th graders.
+Through his talented leadership, that choir grew into Ring of Fire, an acclaimed handbell choir that was made up of 7th-10th grade students.

 Ring of Fire traveled extensively, performing at 2 presidential inaugurations, performing with the Boston Pops, and doing numerous other concerts and TV appearances both locally and abroad.

 Ring of Fire's final year was in 2005, at which time Jason moved across the country and was unable to continue the choir.
-Tualatin Valley Academy continued on, but the bells were silent.
+Tualatin Valley Academy continued on, but Ring of Fire ended.

-When the students in TVA Bells are able to play with Ring of Fire's level of precision, musicality and performance, all by memory, they will take on the Ring of Fire name.
+We get asked from time to time if the choir will be Ring of Fire again.
+When the students in TVA Bells are able to play with Ring of Fire's level of precision, musicality, and performance, all by memory, they will take on the Ring of Fire name.

 Stay tuned to see where the kids go on this crazy journey!